WritingsJuly 5, 202612 min read

 - Final PDF proofread; submitted to cIRcle ≥5 business days before the deadline

-If you’re navigating this at UBC — or anywhere, since most universities have an isomorphic process with different names — and something here doesn’t match what you’re seeing, email me.
-I’d rather update this post than have you reverse-engineer it from scratch like I did.
+If you are navigating this at UBC (or anywhere, since most universities run an isomorphic process under different names) and something here does not match what you are seeing, email me.
+I would rather update this post than have you reverse-engineer it from scratch like I did.